 Developing Relevant, Shareable Content

-The real power of marketing through social media is not the direct views you get when you post content, but rather, the viral spread of your content when your followers share your message with all of their friends and followers.
-Sharing is the ultimate word of mouth advertising, and social networks are built to make sharing easy.
+The real power of marketing through social media is not the direct views you get when you post content, but rather, the viral spread of your content when your followers share your message with their friends and followers.
+Sharing is the ultimate word of mouth advertising.
+Social networks are built to make sharing easy.
 Long before social media, studies have shown that people pay more attention to content and recommendations sent by friends and colleagues, so getting your content shared is critical.

 There are three main psychological drivers for shareability: